incizen/LizardWizardWeb/README.md

  The fronted(client) side it uses React 18 and react-router-dom.
 For the backend(server) side I used Node js with Express.js, MongoDB and Mongoose for cloud database and management, RESTful API for communication between front-end and back-end.

 ## Requirements
-Node.js 18 LTS
+-Node.js 18 LTS
-npm
+-npm
-MongoDB Atlas SRV URI
+-MongoDB Atlas SRV URI

 ## Cloning
     node index.js